Webdagene 2014 blir 15.-17. oktober. Følg oppdateringer på Twitter

-Paul is currently Creative Lead for the Government Digital Service (GDS) at the Cabinet Office.
-He joined the team in March 2011, creating the prototype “Alphagov” site before moving on to GOV.UK (launched November 2012) and many other projects.
+Until this summer, he was Creative Lead for the Government Digital Service (GDS) at the Cabinet Office.
+He joined the team in March 2011, creating the prototype “Alphagov” site before moving on to designing transactions for GOV.UK (launched November 2012).

 Paul have been designing websites for well over a decade, and previous work includes Tesco, WWF, Sony BMG, the Sci-Fi Channel, Pearson and Harrods.